microchip-pic-avr-examples/avr128da48-cnano-printf-float-mplab-mcc/README.md

 - AVR128DA48 Curiosity Nano [(DM164151)](https://www.microchip.com/Developmenttools/ProductDetails/DM164151)

 ## Setup
-The AVR128DA48 Curiosity Nano Development board is used as test platform.
+The AVR128DA48 Curiosity Nano Development board is used as a test platform.
 <br><img src="images/AVR128DA48_CNANO_instructions.png" width="500">

 The following configurations must be made for this project: